-Aqueous electrolyte solutions along the Continental and Oceanic geotherms in the crust and upper mantle are significant at temperature up to 1400 K and pressure up to 14 GPa (Figure~\ref{fgr:Fig1}).
-Water may be also found in the "Wet Peridotite" region, at even higher temperatures, beyond 1600 K. Supercritical water behaves very differently as a solvent than at normal conditions.
-For example, the static dielectric constant of water varies from $\varepsilon_0\sim80$ at normal conditions to $\varepsilon_0\sim15$ at 1 GPa and 1000 K, and the autoionization constant of water ($\rm K_w$) increases by several orders of magnitude as a function of temperature and pressure \cite{Holzapfel1969,Weingartner:2005jk,Pan:2013kb,Rozsa:2018kv}.
-The equations of state of minerals dissolved in supercritical water at geochemically relevant conditions are usually predicted using models fitted on experimental data, such as the Helgeson-Kirkham-Flowers (HKF) model \cite{Helgeson:1981cm} or its recent development, the Deep Earth Water (DEW) model \cite{Sverjensky:2014ie}.
-Both HKF and DEW models provide an estimate of the free energy of solvation of ions ($\Delta G_s$) as a function of the dielectric constant of water $\epsilon_0$ and of an electrostatic Born parameter specific to each ion, such that:
+The presence of aqueous electrolyte solutions along the Continental (hot) and Oceanic (cold) geotherms in the crust and upper mantle is significant at temperature up to 1400 K and pressure up to 14 GPa (Figure~\ref{fgr:Fig1}).
+Aqueous solutions may be also found in the "Wet Peridotite" region, at even higher temperatures, beyond 1600 K. Supercritical water behaves very differently as a solvent than at normal conditions.
+For example, the static dielectric constant of water varies from $\epsilon_{\rm w}\sim80$ at normal conditions to $\epsilon_{\rm w}\sim15$ at 1 GPa and 1000 K, and the autoionization constant of water ($\rm K_w$) increases by several orders of magnitude as a function of temperature and pressure.\cite{Holzapfel1969,Weingartner:2005jk,Pan:2013kb,Rozsa:2018kv} The equations of state of minerals dissolved in supercritical water at geochemically relevant conditions are usually predicted using models fitted on experimental data, such as the Helgeson-Kirkham-Flowers (HKF) model \cite{Helgeson:1981cm} or its recent development, the Deep Earth Water (DEW) model.\cite{Sverjensky:2014ie} Both HKF and DEW models provide an estimate of the free energy of solvation of ions ($\Delta G_s$) as a function of the dielectric constant of water $\epsilon_{\rm w}$ and of an electrostatic Born parameter specific to each ion, such that:

-where $z$ is the ion charge (the species taken under consideration), $e$ the electron charge, $r$ effective radius of the ion, $\epsilon_0$ the static dielectric constant of the solvent.
+where $z$ is the ion charge, $e$ the electron charge, $r_0$ effective radius of the ion, $\epsilon_0$ the vacuum permittivity and $N_A$ is the Avogadro number.
 While the DEW model is considered predictive and has wide use in the geochemistry community, its parameters are fitted to experiments at mild conditions, and the validity of the extrapolations to extreme conditions lacks compelling verification.
-In fact, experimental data for $\epsilon_{\rm H_20}$ at elevated temperatures are limited to 550$\degree$ C and 0.5 GPa.\cite{Sverjensky:2014ie, Caciagli2003, Martinez2004}
+In fact, experimental data of $\epsilon_w$ for water at elevated temperatures are currently limited to 550$\degree$ C and 0.5 GPa.\cite{Sverjensky:2014ie, Caciagli2003, Martinez2004}